 Walker and Grothaus record hat tricks in opening win over Lakeland

 Kirkland, OH – The Cincinnati State men’s soccer team opened up the regular season with an offensively charged 10-0 victory over conference opponent Lakeland Community College on Saturday.

 The Surge were led by sophomores Kevin Walker and Kyle Grothaus.
 Walker recorded a pure hat trick with goals in the 19th, 22nd and 37th minute.
-He also added an assist to finish the contest with 7 points.
+He also added an assist to finish the contest with seven points.
 Grothaus opened the Surge scoring in the 6th minute and added goals in the 41st and 72nd.
-Midfielder Liam Doyle finished with 2 goals and 2 assists.
-Forward Brad Gale and defenseman Austin Klueh also scored as the Surge continued a streak of 11 consecutive victories over the Lakers.
+Midfielder Liam Doyle finished with two goals and two assists.
+Forward Brad Gale and defender Austin Klueh also scored as the Surge continued a streak of 11 consecutive victories over the Lakers.

-Freshman goalkeeper Ryan Hall, who set a OHSAA record for shutouts while playing for Summit Country Day, turned away 5 shots en route to his first collegiate career shutout.
+Freshman goalkeeper Ryan Hall, who set a OHSAA record for shutouts while playing for Summit Country Day, turned away five shots en route to his first collegiate shutout.